cjblomqvist/dokku-monit/README.md

 # dokku-monit
-Dokku plugin for monit monitoring of apps
+Dokku plugin for monit monitoring of apps.
+Adds a monitrc file in each APP directory which can easily be included in /etc/monitrc.
+Also reloads monit on deploy/deletion/domain changes.

+A lot of the code is based upon the nginx-vhost plugin, included with dokku.

 ## Installation
 ```